gtbuddy/magazine/README.md

 ## Issues

-If you discover a problem with Blogit, please let us know about it.
+If you discover a problem with Magazine, please let us know about it.

-**Remember** to search the [issues list](https://github.com/KatanaCode/blogit/issues) first in case your issue has already been raised by another Githuber
+**Remember** to search the [issues list](https://github.com/KatanaCode/magazine/issues) first in case your issue has already been raised by another Githuber

 ## Documentation

-Full documentation is available here: http://rubydoc.info/gems/blogit
+Full documentation is available here: http://rubydoc.info/gems/magazine

 ## Contributing

-You're welcome to contribute to Blogit.
-Please consult the [contribution guidelines](https://github.com/KatanaCode/blogit/wiki/Contributing) for more info.
+You're welcome to contribute to Magazine.
+Please consult the [contribution guidelines](https://github.com/KatanaCode/magazine/wiki/Contributing) for more info.

 ## Legal Stuff